checkly/checkly-cli/CONTRIBUTING.md

 ## Releasing

+To release the project to NPM:

+1. Update the `version` field in [package/package.json](./package/package.json)
-To release the project to NPM, create a new release in GitHub [here](https://github.com/checkly/checkly-cli/releases/new).
+2. Create a new release in GitHub [here](https://github.com/checkly/checkly-cli/releases/new)

-This new tag will then automatically be released by the corresponding GitHub action [here](https://github.com/checkly/checkly-cli/actions/workflows/release.yml).
+The new version will then automatically be released by the corresponding GitHub action [here](https://github.com/checkly/checkly-cli/actions/workflows/release.yml).